 In our continuing effort to maintain a safe and dependable water supply and to comply with applicable regulations it may, from time to time be necessary to make improvements to the water system.
 The costs of such improvements may be reflected in the rate structure or through ad valorem taxes.
 The Town continues to upgrade its Water Plant by replacing aging equipment before it fails.
-In 2017, the Florida Department of Environmental Protection (FDEP) performed a Source Water Assessment, which indicated there is one potential source of contamination with low concern level near our groundwater wells.
-According to the 2018 FDEP Source Water Assessment for Highland Beach, there are two potential sources of contamination with low and moderate concern levels.
-The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.
+In 2023, the Florida Department of Environmental Protection (FDEP) performed a Source Water Assessment, which indicated there are two potential sources of contamination with low concern levels near our groundwater wells.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program (SWAPP) website prodapps.dep.state.fl.us/swapp/ at